 Care involves specialist urology, radiology, specialist nurses and palliative care.

 Prognosis is dependent on staging and histological grade of the renal cell carcinoma.

 According to the European Association of Urology, the overall 5-year survival is 49%.

-Referring to kidney cancer as a whole, figures from cancer research UK indicate a 1-year survival of 96% in stage 1 disease which falls to 39% in stage 4 disease.
+Figures from Cancer Research UK (accessed Nov 2021) indicate a 1-year survival of 96% in stage 1 disease which falls to 39% in stage 4 disease.

 Have comments about these notes?
 Leave us feedback